-The Webster University Student Ambassadors serve as the official student representatives for Webster University's President's Office and Office of Alumni and Development Programs.
+The Webster University Student Ambassadors serve as the official student representatives for Webster University's President's Office.
 The Student Ambassadors work with collegiate and administrative offices to greet and converse with constituents, government officials, donors, and other dignitaries during University sponsored educational and social events.
 This organization showcases the quality and diversity of the student body, promotes pride, and communicates understanding of the university.

 - Ambassadors must be full-time Webster University undergraduate students in good standing with a minimum of a 3.3 GPA or graduate students enrolled in at least 1 class per each Fall and Spring term, in good standing with a minimum of a 3.3 GPA.

 - Each applicant must have been a registered student the previous fall and spring semesters.

 - Must demonstrate credibility, enthusiasm, and knowledge of Webster University, scholastic strength, initiative and leadership.

 - Must be able and willing to represent the University in a positive manner and adhere to the Bylaws of the organization.

 - Students seeking selection must meet the qualifications and submit a completed application.